DevCTx/Model_View_Architectures/2_Model/Model.md

     ...
     def notify_on_file_modified(self, *args, **kwargs):
         """ Called when the file/db is modified by another process """
-        # Triggers the update from the main thread, requested when using SQLITE3 in particular
+            # The 'after' method from Tkinter library is employed to initiate the refresh within the main thread.
+            # This setup is particularly requested when the system called this method to notify the application
+            # about an external modification, especially when dealing with SQLITE3 files.
             self.window.after(0, self.refresh)
 ```

 A ***notify_on_file_modified*** method is used as callback to handle the notifications is received from the system when